Tony Livesey

-Anthony Livesey (born 11 January 1964, in Burnley, Lancashire) is a British journalist and broadcaster who presents the weeknight late show on BBC Radio 5 Live.
+Anthony Livesey (born 11 January 1964, in Burnley, Lancashire) is a British journalist and broadcaster who formerly presented on BBC Radio 5 Live.

 Early life

 Livesey was born in Burnley, Lancashire, and lived in nearby Nelson during the early part of his life.
 He attended St George's Junior School, Vaughan Street.
 His mother died aged 44, when he was 13 years old.

 Career

 Newspapers

 Livesey began his career with the Nelson Leader and then worked in the Middle East with Sam Sloan at the Gulf News in Dubai.
 Returning to his native Lancashire, he worked at the Lancashire Evening Telegraph before spending 18 years with Sport Newspapers where he was editor-in-chief and managing director of the Daily Sport and Sunday Sport newspapers.
 Livesey's 1998 book Babes, Booze, Orgies and Aliens: The Inside Story of Sport Newspapers recounts some of his experiences working at the organization.